-It happens at least once a week: Someone asks me if I miss living in California, a question I find truly appropriate.
-After all, I did live there for most of my life and in some ways, we are still adjusting to a much different life in more rural northern Colorado.
+It happens at least once a week: Someone asks me if I miss living in California, a question I find totally appropriate.
+After all, I did live there for most of my life, and in some ways, we are still adjusting to a much different life in more rural northern Colorado.

 My inquirers assume my list of missed things will start with the weather, followed closely by the beach and Disneyland.
 But honestly, those are not on my short list of just three things: Our older son, our friends, and In-N-Out.